Uniform negative immersions and the coherence of one-relator groups: Irreducible complexes

 Finally, suppose that $X'$ has a locally separating vertex $v$.
 Since $\pi_1(X')$ is freely indecomposable and not infinite cyclic, $v$ must be separating, and cutting $X'$ along $v$ realises $X'$ as a wedge

-Since every free splitting of $\pi_1(X')$ is trivial, $X_2$ is simply connected, without loss of generality.
-Since the 1-skeleton of $X'$ is a core graph, the same is true for $X_2$, so $X_2$ is not a tree , and must therefore include at least one face.
+{Note that the inclusion maps $X_i\into X'$ are essential.} Since every free splitting of $\pi_1(X')$ is trivial, $X_2$ is simply connected, without loss of generality.
+Since the 1-skeleton of $X'$ is a core graph, $X_2$ is not a tree, and must therefore include at least one face.
 Hence $X_1$ has fewer faces than $X$, and so the lemma holds for $X_1$ by the inductive hypothesis.
 Since $X_1\to X'$ is an isomorphism on fundamental groups, the result also holds for $X$, which completes the proof. \end{proof}

 As in Example \ref{eg: Folding a torus}, the complex $X'$ furnished by Lemma \ref{lem: Irreducible core} may not be unique.
 However, we can make it unique by folding.

 \begin{definition} Let $X$ be finite, connected 2-complex with $\pi_1(X)$ neither freely decomposable nor free.
 Let $f:X'\to X$ be provided by Lemma \ref{lem: Irreducible core}, and let $\widehat{X}\to X$ be the immersion provided by folding $f$.
 Then $\widehat{X}$ is called an \emph{irreducible core} for $X$. \end{definition}